okta/okta-idx-dotnet/samples/samples-aspnetcore/embedded-sign-in-widget/README.md

 * **Login redirect URI** - `https://localhost:44314/interactioncode/callback`
 * **Logout redirect URI** - `https://localhost:44314/account/signout`

-The sample application defines an `InteractionCodeController` which receives the `interaction_code` upon successful login; review the `RedeemInteractionCodeAndSignInAsync` method of the `InteractionCodeController` for example code illustrating how to exchange the interaction code for Okta tokens.
+The sample application defines an `InteractionCodeController` which receives the `interaction_code` upon successful login; review the `Callback` method of the `InteractionCodeController` for example code illustrating how to exchange the interaction code for Okta tokens.

 ### Enable CORS (Cross-Origin Resource Sharing)